Shinkansen: Network expansion

 The Tōkaidō Shinkansen's rapid success prompted an extension westward to Okayama, Hiroshima and Fukuoka (the San'yō Shinkansen), which was completed in 1975.
 Prime Minister Kakuei Tanaka was an ardent supporter of the Shinkansen, and his government proposed an extensive network paralleling most existing trunk lines.
 Two new lines, the Tōhoku Shinkansen and Jōetsu Shinkansen, were built following this plan.
 Many other planned lines were delayed or scrapped entirely as JNR slid into debt throughout the late 1970s, largely because of the high cost of building the Shinkansen network.
-By the early 1980s, the company was practically insolvent, leading to its privatization in 1987.
+By 1987, the company was deeply in debt, leading to its privatization.

 Development of the Shinkansen by the privatised regional JR companies has continued, with new train models developed, each generally with its own distinctive appearance (such as the 500 series introduced by JR West).
-Since 2014, Shinkansen trains run regularly at speeds up to 320 km/h on the Tōhoku Shinkansen, only the Shanghai maglev train and China Railway High-speed networks have commercial services that operate faster.
+Since 2014, Shinkansen trains run regularly at speeds up to 320 km/h on the Tōhoku Shinkansen; only the Shanghai maglev train, China Railway High-speed networks, and the Indonesian Jakarta-Bandung High-speed railway have commercial services that operate faster.